Iasa-Global/btabok/pages/dictionary/dictionary.md

 The IT Architecture Organisation is in an exploratory mode, it is identifying areas of creativity and solutions to improve the current organisation state.

 PP: Innovation is constantly occurring both inside and outside of the organization.
 An organizations ability to harness innovation and convert it to strategy within its current business model or by creating new ones, defines its ability to survive through creating value for its customers.
-Digital innovation is the focus of the ITABoK and the architect teams ability to create and harness it into an effective digital strategy at the multiple scopes in the organization.
+Digital innovation is the focus of the BTABoK and the architect teams ability to create and harness it into an effective digital strategy at the multiple scopes in the organization.
 The team should view its primary focus as the ability to bring the highest total amount of successful digital innovation through transformation and into utilization.

 3.3 - Utilisation
 ---------------------